vapor/blog/Content/posts/jwtkit-v5.md

 ## JWTKit V5

 During the last few months you might have noticed an open pull request in the JWTKit repository called "V5".
 As you have probably already guessed, this pull request brings a new version, namely number 5, to JWTKit.
 Until version 4, our beloved JWT library was based mostly on a vendored copy of BoringSSL, a cryptographic library written in plain old C. While it did _work_, maintaining a wrapper around C is not modern anymore, let alone "Swifty".
+It introduced potential safety issues calling through to C code and could add a significant amount to your app's compile time, when Swift Crypto already compiles another copy!
 That's why we decided to eradicate BoringSSL from JWTKit and replace it with Swift-only internals, namely Apple's SwiftCrypto.
 Available as of today in a beta version is major release 5 for JWTKit.

 Besides removing the C-based internals, the package got a number of upgrades.
 JWTKit is now fully `Sendable` and builds without warning with strict concurrency settings.